farcaster-project/farcaster-node/README.md

 To create an offer and spawn a listening `peerd` accepting incoming connections, run the following command:

 ```
-swap-cli make tb1q935eq5fl2a3ajpqp0e3d7z36g7vctcgv05f5lf\
+swap-cli make --arb-addr tb1q935eq5fl2a3ajpqp0e3d7z36g7vctcgv05f5lf\
-    54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
+    --acc-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
-    Testnet ECDSA Monero\
-    "0.00001350 BTC" "0.001 XMR"\
+    --arb-amount "0.0000135 BTC" --acc-amount "0.001 XMR"\
-    Alice 4 5 "1 satoshi/vByte"\
-    1.2.3.4\
-    0.0.0.0\
+    --maker-role Bob\
-    9735
+    --public-ip-addr 1.2.3.4 --port 9735
 ```

-The first argument is the Bitcoin address used to get the bitcoins (as a refund or when the swap completes depending on the role).
+Network and assets by default are Bitcoin and Monero on testnet.
+The first arguments `--arb-addr` and `--acc-addr` are the Bitcoin and Monero addresses used to get the bitcoins and moneros as a refund or when the swap completes depending on the role.
+They are followed by the amounts exchanged.

-Then the network and assets are specified with the amounts.
-The `ECDSA` below is a temporary hack, but it represents `Bitcoin<ECDSA>`, as Bitcoin can take many forms.

-The role for the maker is specified in the offer: `Alice`, sells moneros for bitcoins, or `Bob`, sells bitcoins for moneros, with the timelock parameters for cancel and punish and the transaction fee that must be applied.
-Here the maker will send moneros and will receive bitcoin in his `tb1q935eq5fl2a3ajpqp0e3d7z36g7vctcgv05f5lf` address if the swap is successful, 4 and 5 blocks are used for the timelocks and 1 satoshi per virtual byte must be used for the Bitcoin transaction fee.
+The role for the maker is specified in the offer with `--maker-role`. `Alice` sells moneros for bitcoins, `Bob` sells bitcoins for moneros.
+Timelock parameters are set by default to **4** and **5** for cancel and punish and the transaction fee that must be applied is by default **1 satoshi per vByte**.

+Here the maker will send bitcoins and will receive moneros in his `54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu` address if the swap is successful, 4 and 5 blocks are used for the timelocks and 1 satoshi per virtual byte must be used for the Bitcoin transaction fee (default values).

-Then the last three arguments in this example are: `public_ip_addr`, `bind_id_address` (default to `0.0.0.0`), and `port` (default to `9735`).
+Then the last two arguments in this example are: `--public-ip-addr` (default to `127.0.0.1`) and `--port` to be explicit in this example (default to `9735`).
+We don't specify `--bind-ip-addr` and leave its default to `0.0.0.0`,

-:mag_right: To be able for a taker to connect and take the offer the `public_ip_addr:port` must be accessible and answered by the `peerd` binded to `bind_id_address:port`.
+:mag_right: To be able for a taker to connect and take the offer the `public-ip-addr:port` must be accessible and answered by the `peerd` binded to `bind-id-address:port`.

 **The public offer result**